Slamsneider/SingleTom/README.md

   This example is only to somehow illustrate the flexibillity of this workflow.
 Also note the tokenuse where `gpt-3.5-turbo-16k` is a life saver.

   TIPS:
-  * The implemented system-prompts (agents) are just simple examples, use your (system-) prompt engineering skills to make your own, better agents.
+  * The implemented system-prompts aka _Custom instructions_ (agents) are just simple examples, use your (system-) prompt engineering skills to make your own, better agents.
   * Test by simply editing the text in the system-prompt textarea and when you have a good one, then add it as a new agent in the `agents.js` file.
   * If you do not "ADD TO HISTORY", eg. if you don't need the answer in further communication, then you save tokens down the line.
   * Remember to "ADD TO HISTORY" if you need the answer in further communication.